vslyo/vslyo.github.io/curriculum-vitae.md

 ### Scholastic Achievements
 * Secured all India 4th rank in the Joint Entrance Screening Test 2017 (Theoretical Physics)
-* Qualified the IIT-JEE ranking among the top 0.5% in India
+* Qualified the IIT-JEE of 2013 ranking among the top 0.5% in India
 * Qualified for the Indian National Astronomy Olympiad 2012-13
 * Qualified for and attended the Indian National Mathematics Olympiad training camp held in Indian Statistical Institute Bengaluru 2011-12